henryli-git/GUI_Apps/Password_Generator/README.md

 # Password Generator
-This app generate passwords that could be used as login information.
+This app generates passwords that could be used as login information.

 ## Features
     *Can choose password modifiers such as numbers and special characters